-If the software upgrade or downgrade fails, the device may reboot continuously as shown in the following CLI output.
+If a software upgrade or downgrade fails, the device may reboot continuously, as shown in the following CLI output.

 '''

 bootdelay: ===

 Booting image from Primary

 Bad Magic Number

 could not boot from primary, no valid image; trying to boot from secondary

 Booting image from Secondary

 Bad Magic Number

 Booting image at 01ffffc0 ...

 Bad Magic Number

 Booting image at 01ffffc0 ...

 Bad Magic Number

 could not boot from secondary, no valid image; trying to boot from primary

 Booting image from Primary

 Bad Magic Number

 Booting image at 01ffffc0 ...

 Bad Magic Number

-Booting image at 01ffffc0 ...

 Bad Magic Number

 '''